18F/peek-delayed_job/README.md

-# Peek::Resque
+# Peek::DelayedJob

-Take a peek into the current state of your Resque queues and workers.
+Take a peek into the current state of your DelayedJob queues and workers.

 Things this peek view provides: